 The course can be taught as a group class, meeting three days a week.
 While the teaching is really done for you, some students would benefit from discussing and working through activities in the student book with others.
 However, student book lessons are easy enough to understand and complete that most students should have no trouble working independently.

-Everything you need is contained within the course package: the set of seven DVDs, the student book, the teacher’s guide, and the journal.
+Everything you need is contained within a course package: the videos, the student book, the teacher’s guide, and the journal.
 Student books and journals are consumable, so each student will need his or her own copies of those two items.

 While the lessons ultimately teach much of the same material students would study in other courses, the delivery and learning methods are so different that even reluctant writers are likely to enjoy the process.